Harry Britt

-Harry Britt (June 8, 1938 – June 24, 2020) was an American political activist and politician in San Francisco.
-Britt was involved during the late-1960s in the civil rights movement when he was a Methodist minister in Chicago.
-He was first appointed to the San Francisco Board of Supervisors in January 1979 by Mayor Dianne Feinstein, succeeding Harvey Milk, who was assassinated in City Hall along with Mayor George Moscone by former Supervisor Dan White.
+Harry Britt (June 8, 1938 – June 24, 2020) was an American politician and gay rights activist.
+Born in Texas, he worked as a Methodist pastor in Chicago as a young man and later moved to San Francisco.
+There, he worked with Harvey Milk until Milk's assassination in 1978.
+He was appointed to his seat on the San Francisco Board of Supervisors, where he remained until 1993, and served as the board's president from 1989 to 1990.
+Britt was a Democrat and member of the Democratic Socialists of America.
+He ran for the United States House of Representatives in 1987 and for the California State Assembly in 2002, but was unsuccessful both times.

+Background

+Britt was a native of Port Arthur, Texas, and was educated at Duke University, Southern Methodist University, and the University of Chicago.
+He began his career as a Methodist minister in Chicago, and was married to a woman; though they had divorced by 1968, Britt said that he still did not realize that he was gay at the time.
+He first became involved in politics in Chicago, during the civil rights movement.
+By the mid-1970s, he had moved to San Francisco and began working with Harvey Milk.

 Career

 San Francisco Board of Supervisors

-Britt served as President of the San Francisco Gay Democratic Club.
-Additionally, he was elected to the Board of Supervisors in November 1979, 1980, 1984, and 1988 and served as President of the Board of Supervisors from 1989 to 1990.
+Britt was first appointed to the San Francisco Board of Supervisors in January 1979 by Mayor Dianne Feinstein, succeeding Milk, who was assassinated in City Hall along with Mayor George Moscone by former Supervisor Dan White.
+He also served as President of the San Francisco Gay Democratic Club.
+Britt was elected and re-elected to the board in 1979, 1980, 1984, and 1988. and served as President of the Board of Supervisors from 1989 to 1990.
 Britt was one of a few members of the Democratic Socialists of America to be elected to public office.

 Britt, who was openly gay, introduced domestic partner legislation in 1982, which was passed by the Board of Supervisors but vetoed by Mayor Feinstein.
 In 1989, under Britt's leadership, the board again passed domestic partner legislation, which was this time signed by Mayor Art Agnos.
-However, voters repealed the domestic partnership law by initiative; a modified version was reinstated by another voter initiative, 1990's Proposition K, also written by Britt.
+However, voters repealed the domestic partnership law by initiative.
+A modified version was reinstated by another voter initiative, 1990's Proposition K, also written by Britt.

 Other campaigns

 Britt chose not to run for reelection in 1992.
-He ran unsuccessfully for California's 5th congressional district in 1987, narrowly losing to Nancy Pelosi in a special election to fill the seat left after the death of Sala Burton, winning 32 percent of the vote to Pelosi's 36 percent.
+He ran unsuccessfully for California's 5th congressional district in 1987, narrowly losing to Nancy Pelosi in a special election to fill the seat left vacant after the death of Sala Burton, winning 32 percent of the vote to Pelosi's 36 percent.
+He ran his campaign to Pelosi's left, expressing skepticism over her personal wealth and remarking, "I want to have the most progressive agenda in the Democratic Party – not one for socialites".
 He also was unsuccessful in his 2002 race against Mark Leno for a seat in the California State Assembly.